The Bukit Panjang LRT is the first light rail line to be introduced into the system. SMRT is currently operating this line.

 Fully-automatic train operation

 The Light Rail Transit (LRT) system was developed to extend the reach and accessibility of the MRT network, which was approved on 10 February 1996.
+The LRT system would operate as a feeder service to complement the existing MRT network.
+Constructions for the LRT line began in April 1996.

 In tandem with the developments around the Bukit Panjang area, the line was opened on 6 November 1999 and is the first light rail transit system in Singapore.